 Common Name: Leather Wood

-South-western N. America - California..
+South-western N. America - central California..

 Moist situations, often on calcareous soils[

 Thrives in a moist peaty soil[

 ].
 Prefers a reasonably moist humus-rich limy soil according to another report[